ubala/ubala.github.io/README.md

-# ubala.github.io
+# Uma Bala
+***
-My public domain
+My public profile website hosted by GitHub Pages.

+Web pages are written in markdown language.
+GitHub uses jeykll, javascript and css to translate into web pages.